Cantech Knowledge Base

 This confirms that your server is allowing both HTTP and HTTPS traffic from anywhere.

 Now, open your browser and visit your domain name (like https://app.example.com).
-You should see your HTML message—”Greetings from your new Apache site!” with a secure padlock icon in the address bar.
-That means SSL is working fin
+You should see your HTML message “Greetings from your new Apache site!” with a secure padlock icon in the address bar.
+That means SSL is working fine.

 Conclusion

-• You have just fully installed and secured Apache on your Ubuntu 24.04 server
+• You have just fully completed the install apache web server ubuntu process and secured Apache on your Ubuntu 24.04 server.

 • Your site runs on HTTPS using Let’s Encrypt